Bruno-Furtado/trucking-cost-pipeline/README.md

 PySpark + Delta Lake pipeline that ingests 25 years of WTI and US diesel prices, models their lag, and ranks the largest historical fuel shocks.

+For more details on how it was built, read the full <a href="https://brunofurtado.dev/en/blog/diesel-monitor-spark-delta-lake/" target="_blank" rel="noopener noreferrer">write-up</a>.

 ---

 ## Why this exists